 Your API is your application's front door.
 Every endpoint is a potential attack surface.
 A single unprotected route can expose user data, drain your infrastructure budget, or give attackers a foothold into your entire system.
-Before you go live, run through this checklist.
+The checklist below is grouped the way you should audit: by control, not by route.
+Each group maps to categories in the OWASP API Security Top 10, the reference list of what actually gets APIs breached.

 Authentication & Authorization